RobertARandolph/AdmiralBumbleBee.com/_posts/2019-08-03-Design-Update.md

 <!--more-->

+# UPDATE

+**CHANGE REVERTED**.

+I received no response after this change, and I simply don't like reading the font.

 # Typography for the typographically challenged

 I've recently taken time to do research on font design for impaired readers.
 Specifically those with dyslexia.